 became part of the heart of my ministry as a mom to our family.

 In my free time, I began to experiment with chalk paint, upcycled furniture restoration, mason jars, paper crafts and decoupage.
 My collection of creations began to grow and many friends were “blessed” with handmade gifts.
 I loved going to ARC, Habitat for Humanity and Goodwill to find new treasures to upcycle.
 I had visions of being a vendor at a weekend craft show, but still no time to have inventory worth purchasing,

 I met with a friend about starting a small business and started networking.
 Other priorities kept creeping in and time kept moving along.
 Then, it happened.
 In a series of events in a short week that I call God-incidences, I became a vendor at a new craft consignment store in downtown Greeley.
 In 2023, I partnered with four other creatives to open a new artisan store and studio.

 So with excitement, I introduce my company,

 Treasured Tabletop!
-Along with an always present booth at Trinkets-n-Treasures in Downtown Greeley and a workshop at the Creative's Studio at Lincoln Park Emporium, I will also be hosting pop-up Table Tutorials where you can come learn new crafting techniques and take home your beautiful creation.
+Along with an always present booth at Makers Mercantile & Studio in downtown Greeley and a workshops in the Studio, I will also be hosting pop-up Table Tutorials where you can come learn new crafting techniques and take home your beautiful creation.